-7. Editors and Content Manager
+7. Editor and Content Manager

 Editors must have the critical eye of the English major as they review submissions for magazine and book publishers.
 They provide critical notes and directives for revisions to writers.
 Content managers and online editors need to evaluate the writing ability of potential contributors, often freelance writers, and provide feedback and direction.

-Editors, like English majors, must know their audience and plan for communications which will appeal to their readers.
+Editors, like English majors, must know their audience and plan for communications that will appeal to their readers.
 They must be able to set and abide by deadlines in order to produce publications on schedule.

 8. Human Resources Specialist

-Human Resources Specialists utilize language very precisely and carefully as they draft employment policies for organizations.
+Human resources specialists utilize language very precisely and carefully as they draft employment policies for organizations.
 They coach managers about written communications to employees about performance.
 Human resources managers compose advertisements for jobs in order to attract the most qualified candidates.
 They develop written training materials for staff development.

-Human resource managers need the critical reading skills of the English major when reviewing resumes, employee evaluations, language for contracts and proposals for expanding staffing.
+Human resource managers need the critical reading skills of the English major when reviewing resumes, employee evaluations, language for contracts, and proposals for expanding staffing.